-- 1. To be at least 16 years of age and to have a social security number. - 2.
-To have passed three out of four courses from last year's second semester. - 3.
+- 1. To be at least 15 years of age. - 2.
+To be on track for graduation. - 3.
 To maintain good grades at school and have a good attendance record. - 4.
 To demonstrate acceptable behavior at school and at the work site. - 5.
 To assist the WBL Coordinator in finding an appropriate employment position related to the career focus area of the program and the career objective of the student. - 6.
 To provide transportation to and from work. - 7.
 To sign in/out with WBL Coordinator or approved school personnel each day. - 8.
 To arrive to work on time. - 9.
 To NOT use my cell phone while at work. - 10.
 To attend school and work regularly and not go to work without first going to school, or go to school without going to work, unless previously discussed with the WBL Coordinator.
 Failure to adhere to this part of the agreement may result in the student receiving appropriate academic and/or disciplinary action.
 If a student will be absent from school or work, the WBL Coordinator should be notified as soon as possible.